darinz/ML/14_rlhf/04_policy_optimization.md

 6. **Best Practices**: Hyperparameter tuning, stability, and evaluation

 Effective policy optimization enables the training of language models that better align with human values and preferences, ultimately leading to more useful, safe, and honest AI systems.

+**Key Takeaways:**
+- Policy optimization updates language models to maximize expected reward
+- PPO and TRPO provide stable policy updates for language models
+- KL control and entropy regularization maintain model quality
+- Token-level and sequence-level optimization serve different use cases
+- Comprehensive monitoring and evaluation are essential for success

+**The Broader Impact:**
+Policy optimization has fundamentally changed how we train AI systems by:
+- **Enabling preference-based learning**: Learning from human judgments rather than labels
+- **Supporting subjective objectives**: Handling goals that can't be easily quantified
+- **Enabling continuous improvement**: Systems that can get better with more feedback
+- **Advancing AI alignment**: Training systems to behave according to human values

 ---